Vinicius2910/graphQl/README.md

 # Zé Challenge solution
-A application with GraphQL and Spring Boot
+An application with GraphQL and Spring Boot

 Instructions to run the project: